hbr/alba-lang-description/docs/concept_conventions.md

 The usual mathematical notation is used to call a function. `f(x)` calls the function `f` with the argument `x`.
 The convention used in functional languages to call functions by juxtaposition (i.e. `f x`) is not used in Alba.

 If a function has more than one argument it is called by `f(x,y,...)`.
 Calls of the form `f()` are illegal.
 A constant function doesn't need parentheses, it is called by writing its pure name.

+Functions can be called in object oriented notation as well.
+The following expressions are equivalent.

+    -- math notation         oo notation

+    f(x)                     x.f
+    f(f(f(x)))               x.f.f.f
+    g(x,y)                   x.g(y)

+Whether you use mathematical or object oriented notation is a matter of taste.
+Both notations are possible in order to choose the more readable and expressive one.
+In my opinion `set.is_empty` is more readable than `is_empty(set)` and `x.is_least(set)` looks better than `is_least(x,set)`.
+For the compiler both are equivalent and can be used arbitrarily.

+## Uniqueness of Functions and Overloading

+Function names or operator names do not uniquely identify a function.
+The operator '+' is used for the addition of two numbers, the union of two sets etc. Only the function (operator) name together with its signature uniquely identifies the function.